 If you are a hunter, you definitely know when deer season is.
 If you are a motorist, you are aware that most every time you drive your car; you see a deer on the side of the road.
 Many times it is not alive.
 As sad as it is for the deer (and small kids who have to see it) it can also be dangerous if you hit one of these creatures going 50-60 mph.

 Deer mating season is October through December.
-According to State Farm Insurance, there is a 1 in 169 chance overall that you could hit a deer while driving.
-Missouri ranks 17th in the nation for the likelihood (1 in 117) that a driver will hit a deer.
+According to the Missouri Highway Patrol, there have been 1,875 crashes involving deer, with eight people killed and 213 injured.
+Missouri in 2019 Missouri ranks 17th in the nation for the likelihood (1 in 117) that a driver will hit a deer.
 Kansas ranks 18th.
 Insurance claims for hitting a deer average about $4,000.
 Deer accidents send about 10,000 people to the hospital every year and kill 200.

 How to avoid hitting a deer

 When you see a deer know that there is probably more than one.
 If you can stop and honk your horn (safely), it is a good idea.
 That will startle the deer into crossing the road more quickly.
 If you choose not to stop and honk, proceed at a slow pace.
 If you see one deer cross the road, wait as there is may be more.

 Deer are nocturnal.
 Unfortunately, they are harder to see at night, as is everything else on the side of the road.
 When possible, use your bright lights through wooded areas.
 If you know that land is being cleared in your area, be alert.
 Deer may be looking for new places to mate and bed down.
 Scan both sides of the road, especially in areas with lots of trees or woods, while driving at night.